claytonneal/nrobot-server/index.md

 Yes, if a methods return parameter type is _string_ the method can return null.
 Nullable int, bool, double arent supported

 **Should I compile as x86, x64, or AnyCPU?**
-Compile to the same as the instance of NRobotRemote that will be used.
+Compile to the same as the instance of NRobot Server that will be used.
 If your keyword library is x64, you will need x64 NRobotRemote

 **Is it possible to load keyword assemblies with conflicting dependencies?**
 Yes, each keyword assembly and its dependencies are loaded into a separate application domain.